ncatlab/nlab-content/pages/1/9/4/3/3491/content.md

   }
 $$

-by the above the bottom morphism is already unqiely specified by the remaining diagram.
+by the above the bottom morphism is already uniquely specified by the remaining diagram.

 $$
   \array{